sakuli/Docs/content/enterprise_features/_index.md

   - Click on the button _Environment Variables_ (at the bottom of the dialog)
 - You should see two tables including _Variable_ and _Value_ columns for _User Variables_ and _System variables_

 There you can set, edit or delete environment variables permanently on your system (it is recommended to edit the system variables table if possible).
-A more detailed guide can be found [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+A more detailed guide can be found <a href="https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/" target="_blank">here</a>.

-Alternatively you can use [Rapid Environment Editor](https://www.rapidee.com/en/about) which is a nice tool for editing environment variables on Windows.
+Alternatively you can use <a href="https://www.rapidee.com/en/about" target="_blank">Rapid Environment Editor</a> which is a nice tool for editing environment variables on Windows.

 In case of a more restrictive environment - where it is not possible to edit environment variables that easily - you can set them in a batch script: